 This report contains information regarding the participation in the Youth Guarantee scheme in the Autonomous Province of Trento (PaT).
 The policy framework for the local scheme is provided by the EU-wide Youth Guarantee principle, endorsed by EU member states in April 2013.
-The main objective of Youth Guarantee is to ensure that individuals below 30 years of age receive a good-quality offer of continued education, an apprenticeship, or a traineeship within a period of four months of becoming unemployed or leaving formal education, in order to improve their employability.
+The main objective of the Youth Guarantee is to ensure that individuals below 30 years of age receive a good-quality offer of continued education, apprenticeship, or a traineeship within a period of four months of becoming unemployed or leaving formal education, in order to improve their employability.

-This is the fifth of 18 quarterly reports, which will monitor the implementation of the Youth Guarantee scheme in Trentino, Italy.
-The reports inform about the current state of program take-up and participant characteristics.

-This report describes the situation as of June 30, 2016.
+This is the seventh of 18 quarterly reports, which will monitor the implementation of the Youth Guarantee scheme in Trentino, Italy.
+The reports inform about the current state of program take-up and participants characteristics.
+This report describes the situation as of December 31, 2016.
 Each issue additionally provides a focus on a specific topic.
-The current report discusses challenges and opportunities of internships as active labor market measure.
+This report's focus provides a brief overview of profiling in active labor market policies.